Supreme Court to hear Arizona voting rights case next year

-Democrats had asked the Supreme Court to stay out of the fight and let the 9th Circuit’s decision stand, and fear a contrary decision could result in a further weakening of the VRA’s protections by the increasingly conservative court.
+Democrats had asked the Supreme Court to stay out of the fight and let the 9th Circuit’s decision stand, and fear that a contrary decision could result in a further weakening of the VRA’s protections by the increasingly conservative court.
 A 2013 decision by the court in Shelby County v.
 Holder declared unconstitutional a central component of the law.

 The state laws in question ban counting ballots cast in precincts other than where the voter is assigned and restrict other people from delivering a voter’s early ballot.
 President Trump has denounced what he calls “ballot harvesting.”

-Both restrictions are “commonplace election administration provisions used by Arizona and dozens of other States to prevent multiple voting, protect against voter intimidation, preserve the secrecy of the ballot, and safeguard election integrity,” wrote Arizona Attorney General Mark Brnovich (R), in his petition to the Supreme Court.
+Both restrictions are “commonplace election administration provisions used by Arizona and dozens of other States to prevent multiple voting, protect against voter intimidation, preserve the secrecy of the ballot, and safeguard election integrity,” Arizona Attorney General Mark Brnovich (R) wrote in his petition to the Supreme Court.

 A district judge upheld the restrictions and a panel of the 9th Circuit agreed 2 to 1.
 But a larger panel overturned those rulings, finding that each provision disproportionately affected Black and Hispanic voters.

-Those judges said the state changed locations of voting places more often in minority communities, leading to voter confusion, and the rates of discarded “out of precinct” (OOP) votes were far higher in Arizona than in other states.
+Those judges said that the state changed locations of voting places more often in minority communities, leading to voter confusion, and that the rates of discarded “out of precinct” (OOP) votes were far higher in Arizona than in other states.
 Arizona throws out the entire ballot, even if some races — governor, for instance — are not affected by the precinct location of the voter.

 “Between 2008 and 2016, Arizona discarded 38,335 OOP ballots in general elections — all of which were cast by registered, eligible voters,” wrote Washington lawyer Marc E. Elias, representing the Democratic Party.